mendix/docs/content/en/docs/appstore/app-services/chatbot.md

 #### 3.7.2 BuiltinIntent

-The **BuiltinIntent** is an enumeration that incorporates all kinds of built-in intent.
+The **BuiltinIntent** is an Enumeration that incorporates all kinds of built-in intents.

 | Caption         | Name      |
 | --------------- | --------- |